 - Standard RFC algorithm: The price and the quantity of the RFC Responses are not published through MDG.
-Similarly, when COB Orders are included for a Contract, the COB orders are not published at the end of the RFC Response Period as the RFC Responses, as they were already published when entered in the COB. - Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Quantity" or "RFC Reactor Minimum Quantity" is below the LIS minimum volume of the Contract, all RFC
+Similarly, when COB Orders are included for a Contract, the COB orders are not published at the end of the RFC Response Period as the RFC Responses, as they were already published when entered in the COB. - Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Quantity" or "RFC Reactor Minimum Quantity" is below the LIS minimum volume of the Contract, all RFC responses are published, aggregated by price.
+If minimum quantities are equal or above the minimum volume, the RFC Initiator and RFC Response prices and quantities are not published.

-Formatted: Font color: Auto

-Formatted: Font color: Auto

-Formatted: Normal

-Formatted: Font color: Auto

-Formatted: Font: Not Bold, Font color: Custom Color(RGB(0,141,127))

-Euronext Derivatives: How The Market Works Back to o Contents ~ Formatted: Underline, Font color: Teal, Not All caps Lontents Formatted: HeaderTitle responses are published, aggregated by price.
-If minimum quantities are equal or above the n ninimum volume, the RFC Initiator and RFC Response prices and quantities are not published.
-Formatted: Font color: Auto Once an REC Initiator submission is checked and accented it is communicated to the market via r eal_time market data message.
-Standard RFC algorithm: The price and the quantity of the original RFC are not published through Formatted: Font color: Auto MDG.
-Client Priority RFC algorithm: When at least one of the parameters "RFC Initiator Minimum Q uantity" or "RFC Reactor Minimum Quantity" of the submission is below the LIS minimum volum e of the Contract, the price and quantity of the RFC are published.
-If minimum quantities are equal of ər above the LIS minimum volume, the RFC initiator prices and quantities are not published.
-At the end of the Response Period, and before the execution of the RFC, all RFC Responses may be p ublished in Market Data, based on the following conditions: Standard RFC algorithm: The price and the guantity of the RFC Responses are not published through Formatted: Font color: Auto MDG.
-Similarly, when COB Orders are included for a Contract, the COB orders are not pub lished at the end of the RFC Response Period as RFC Responses as they were already published when entered in the COB.
-Client Drightly PEC algorithm: When at least one of the parameters "PEC Initiator Minimum O )upptity" or "REC Reactor Minimum Quantity" is below the LIS minimum volume of the Contract responses are published aggregated by price.
-If minimum quantities are equal or ab ove the minimum volume, the REC Initiator and REC Response prices and quantities are not publishe ed.
-Execution messages are the last in the process to be published in MDG.
-All trades are flagged 'RFC', i ncluding when there is a matching between a Reactor and a COB order.
-Execution messages are the last in the e process Formatted: Font color: Auto to be published in MDG (via Full Trade Information (1004) after the publication of the Market Updat e (1001) with an Update Type = '56' Request for Cross Trade).
-All trades are flagged 'RFC', including when the here is a matching between a RFC Initiator and a RFC Reactor orders or a COB order included in the reactor r 's book.
-After the uncrossing of the RFC Reactor order book, all remaining Reactors' orders not fully executive uted are Formatted: Font color: Auto then removed from the uncross book which implies another communication to the market via r eal-time market data message indicating the clearance of the order book (Update Type = '254' Clear Book).
+Execution messages are the last in the process to be published in MDG (via Full Trade Information (1004) after the publication of the Market Update (1001) with an Update Type = '56' Request for Cross Trade).
+All trades are flagged 'RFC', including when there is a matching between a RFC Initiator and a RFC Reactor orders or a COB order included in the reactor's book.
+After the uncrossing of the RFC Reactor order book, all remaining Reactors' orders not fully executed are then removed from the uncross book which implies another communication to the market via real-time market data message indicating the clearance of the order book (Update Type = '254' Clear Book).

 Additionally, the aggregated volume of RFC executions (including with COB order interaction) are also captured via dedicated Statistics (1009) message for each instrument.
-This means a statistics message ge is sent to the market each time: A RFC execution occurs with the information of the execution counter incremented (Stats Update Type = 16 "Trade Count (Cash and Derivatives)".
-2,22.000 Formatted: Font color: Auto A PEC execution accure with the information of the statistic Off book values modified (State Lindate - A mic execution occurs with the information of the statistic of book volume modified (stats Type = 19 "Off book cumulative quantity (Cash and Derivatives") opudle Formatted: Font color: Auto A RFC execution occurs with the information of the statistic Off and On book volume modified in the statistic off and On book volume ed (Stats Update Type = 23 "On and Off book cumulative quantity") Formatted: Font color: Auto
+This means a statistics message is sent to the market each time:

+- A RFC execution occurs with the information of the execution counter incremented (Stats Update Type = 16 "Trade Count (Cash and Derivatives)" - A RFC execution occurs with the information of the statistic Off book volume modified (Stats Update Type = 19 "Off book cumulative quantity (Cash and Derivatives") - A RFC execution occurs with the information of the statistic Off and On book volume modified (Stats Update Type = 23 "On and Off book cumulative quantity")

-Euronext Derivatives: How The Market Works Back to Contents Formatted: HeaderTitle Contents Formatted: Underline, Font color: Teal, Not All caps IN SUMMARY: REQUEST FOR CROSS Formatted Table Request for Cross service is available in Optiq as a crossing mechanism Wholesales trade type: Guaranteed Cross.
-Euronext maintains distinct uncrossing algorithms for RFCs, with the tenabled identified in the daily standing data.
-Interaction with COB orders will beis implemented in Optiq for RI functionality for individual Contracts is to be provided in the daily standing m and will replace type of algorithm RFC.
-Setup of this ing data.
-7.2.3 Examples for Financial Derivatives Client Priority Algorithm Example 1 : Client versus Non Client RFC pick up percentage: 60% Formatted: English (United States) RFC Algorithm: Client Best Execution RFC RFC Inclusion is set to 0: No
+IN SUMMARY: REQUEST FOR CROSS

+- Request for Cross service is available in Optiq as a crossing mechanism and will replace Wholesales trade type: Guaranteed Cross. - Euronext maintains distinct uncrossing algorithms for RFCs, with the type of algorithm enabled identified in the daily standing data. - Interaction with COB orders is implemented in Optiq for RFC.
+Setup of this functionality for individual Contracts is to be provided in the daily standing data.

+7.2.3.
+EXAMPLES FOR CLIENT PRIORITY ALGORITHM

+Example 1 : Client versus Non Client

-- MBR1 submits an RFC for 1000 lots @ a crossing level of 1.00€. - Pre Trade Transparency mode is On the contract. - A Market Update message is sent to participants with update type = 26 with price = 1.00 and quantity = 1000.
+- RFC pick up percentage: 60%. - RFC Algorithm: Client Best Execution RFC - RFC Inclusion is set to 0: No - MBR1 submits an RFC for 1000 lots @ a crossing level of 1.00€. - Pre Trade Transparency mode is On the contract. - A Market Update message is sent to participants with update type = 26 with price = 1.00 and quantity = 1000.